ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | |     <span style="flex-grow: 1; display: inline-block; padding-left: 10px;">
 | |         Thinkster has provided a free course
 | |         <a href="https://thinkster.io/topics/ag-grid" target="_blank">
-| |             Learning ag-Grid with React
+| |             Learning AG Grid with React
 | |         </a>
 | |     </span>
 | | </div>
 |
 |
-| ## Add ag-Grid to Your Project
+| ## Add AG Grid to Your Project
 |
 | For the purposes of this tutorial, we are going to scaffold a react app with
 | [create-react-app](https://github.com/facebook/create-react-app).
 Don't worry if your project has a
-| different configuration. ag-Grid and the React wrapper are distributed as NPM packages, which should
+| different configuration.
+AG Grid and the React wrapper are distributed as NPM packages, which should
 | work with any common React project module bundler setup.
 Let's follow the
 | [create-react-app instructions](https://github.com/facebook/create-react-app#quick-overview) - run
 | the following commands in your terminal: